 The SGO Allied Health Professionals Workshop was held Dec.
-5-6, 2015, gathering physician assistants, nurse practitioners and registered nurses who treat patients with gynecologic cancers for a unique workshop to discuss a variety of topics surrounding practice challenges.
-For the second year in a row, the Allied Workshop was located in Chicago at the Robert H. Lurie Medical Research Center of Northwestern University, 303 East Superior Street, Chicago, IL 60611.
+3-4, 2016, gathering physician assistants, nurse practitioners and registered nurses who treat patients with gynecologic cancers for a unique workshop to discuss a variety of topics surrounding practice challenges.
+This year’s workshop is located in Chicago at the American College of Surgeons building (633 N. St. Clair St., 28th Floor, Chicago, IL 60611).

 The target audience for the Allied Workshop are the Gynecologic Oncologists and Allied Health Care professionals involved in the care of patients who have gynecologic cancers.
 Education highlights for the 2015 workshop included:

 - Tumor board session presenting case studies – a first for Allied!

 SGO tentatively designates this educational activity for a maximum of 10.5 AMA PRA Category 1 Credits™ pending approval from the Allied Planning Committee.

 American Academy of Physician Assistants (AAPA) AAPA accepts certificates of participation for educational activities certified for AMAPRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 10.5 hours of Category I credit for completing this program.

 Oncology Nursing Society (ONS)